Holiday User Acquisition Tips

 Tip 2: Plan Your Budget Strategically.

 As we know, eCPM and cost per install (CPI) tend to be higher throughout the holiday season, particularly leading up to each holiday.
-In other words, it is important that you make sure:
+Make sure that:

 1) Your holiday advertising is worth it for your app (see tip #3)